 To help you understand why many organizations fall short on their digital media tracking, we identified some common roadblocks to effective media analytics.
 We also outlined which elements of the campaign process most often lead to tracking errors, and suggest key steps to avoid those mistakes through automation.

 In order to understand why even the most successful organizations are lagging in media tracking and analytics, it’s essential to understand the inherent challenges media organizations face when creating and executing campaigns.

 The responsibility to define, execute, and track digital media campaigns doesn’t stay in a single office.
 This process is potentially touched by media agencies, internal ad-ops teams, creative teams, analytics, and other stakeholders, who may not have the ability to communicate.

 Available marketing technology solutions have ballooned from ~150 in 2011 to >7,000 in 2019.

 This translates to an average of 120 marketing solutions used per enterprise, according to a 2019 Netskope report.

-The expansion of platforms and channels involved in the media planning, execution, and tracking process adds more complexity.
+The expansion of platforms and channels involved in social media management as well as traditional media planning, execution, and tracking process adds more complexity.
 For every additional platform, new data structures and workflows are introduced.
 For example, mobile advertising adds complexity to ad campaigns for SMS, display, in-app, social, and other channels.

 3. Ensuring analytics and reporting